River Divie

 River Divie (Scottish Gaelic: Abhainn Divie) is a river in Moray, Scotland, that is tributary to the River Findhorn.
-It begins near the Moray boundary, close to the Lùb Ghlas (shieling), from the junction of an unnamed stream with the Allt Dearg stream.
+It begins near the Moray boundary, close to Lùb Ghlas (shieling), from the junction of an unnamed stream with the Allt Dearg stream.

-The River Divie passes through the Divie Viaduct, a notable landmark despite the river's relative obscurity, after flowing northwestward through Dava Moor, passing Glenmore (presumably a former cottage or a farm).
+The River Divie passes through Glenmore (presumably a former cottage, farm or a locality), after flowing northwestward through Dava Moor, it passes the Divie Viaduct, a notable landmark despite the river's relative obscurity.

-The river features two fords, as well as several footbridges near its end.
+The river features approximately two fords, as well as several footbridges near its end.

 Burn of Aulthaunachan, one of the tributaries of River Divie.